In this tutorial you will learn how to install the mosquitto MQTT broker (server) on Windows.

 You should see the Mosquitto broker running on port 1883 as shown in the screen shot above.

-The configuration file (mosquitto.conf) that comes with the install is completely commented out, and the MQTT broker doesn’t need it.
+The configuration file (mosquitto.conf) that comes with the install is completely commented out, and the MQTT broker doesn’t need it to start.

 Running Multiple Mosquitto Brokers